senseexcel/senseexcel/README.md

 Option 2 allows you to choose your own columns using the Add Column button, identfying your column type by Dimension, Measure or Formula then scrolling or using the Search function to find and select your desired columns.

-Note: All Dimensions and Measures defined as master items in the Qlik Sense App cannot be used with the “Formula” function.
-However, for Fields not idenfied as Master Elements in your data model, you can use the Formula selection and aggregating functions such as sum(), count() etc. on the fly to behave as if they were.
+Note: Master Items - Dimensions and Measures - defined in the Qlik Sense App cannot be used with the “Formula” function.
+Fields not idenfied as Master Elements in your data model, you can use the Formula selection and aggregating functions such as sum(), count() etc. on the fly to behave as if they were.

  When imported tables are too large (which is often the case), further filtering is necessary to reduce the amount of data returned to a manageable amount.
 In this situation, the use of the Global Selector is advised.
 The Global Selector gives you access to all of the Dimensions and Fields in the app and their associated values and offers a search function to return relevant options for you to filter on.
 Upon clicking on any value using the Global Selector, it will be added to the “Current selections” toolbar as a filter.
 The Global Selector can be closed via a click above the dark grey area.
 Once closed, the filters persist in the Sense Filter Toolbar and, once there, additional selections can be made to adjust your result set(s).